OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression_nonpenalized/Logistic_regression_modelling/README.md

 2. Run the response-node `R` file (`Response_node_call_iter_log-regV.R`) to compute intermediary quantities for the covariate-nodes, to obtain the unscaled intercept estimate at the response-node and, if any, to obtain parameter estimates and standard errors asssociated with covariates at the response-node.
 The files `Coord_node_primerA_for_data_node_k.csv` and `Coord_node_primerB_for_data_node_k.rds` will be generated.
 These files must be shared with respective local node k.
 The file `Data_node_1_results.csv` will also be generated and contains results associated with the response-node.
+When running this code, you will also be asked  on the console if you want to run the privacy assessment for the response variable.

 For the single iteration, covariate-node side: